-Use of Mobile Phones
+Use of Mobile Devices

-Mobile phones can be a distraction, a trigger or on occasions a safeguarding concern, therefore we discourage pupils from bringing mobile phones into school.
-There is a safe place for them to be locked away should pupils want them to be.
-We are also aware that the lack of being able to contact family may provoke extreme anxiety responses and in turn create situations that are incompatible with the safety of others or the pupil concerned.
-As such, how mobile phone expectations are managed will be personalised to each pupil.
+Mobile devices can be a distraction, a trigger or on occasions a safeguarding concern, therefore the school is a 'no student mobile device' site.
+There is a safe place for them to be locked away should students want them to be.
+We are also aware that the lack of being able to contact family may provoke extreme anxiety responses and in turn create situations that are incompatible with the safety of others or the student concerned.
+As such, students will be provided alternate ways of contacting family.